zhangyuang/node-ffi-rs/README.md

 }
 ```

-The function parameters supports type are all in the example above
+The function parameters support all types in the example above.

-Attention，since the vast majority of scenarios developers pass js function to c as a callback, so `ffi-rs` will create [threadsafe_function](https://nodejs.org/api/n-api.html#napi_threadsafe_function) from jsfunction which means the jsfunction will be called asynchronous, and Node.js process will not be exited automatically
+Attention: since the vast majority of scenarios developers pass JS functions to C as callbacks, `ffi-rs` will create [threadsafe_function](https://nodejs.org/api/n-api.html#napi_threadsafe_function) from JS functions which means the JS function will be called asynchronously, and the Node.js process will not exit automatically.

 ## C++

-We'll provide more examples from real-world scenarios, if you have any ideas, please submit an issue
+We'll provide more examples from real-world scenarios.
+If you have any ideas, please submit an issue.

-### class type
+### Class type

-In C++ scene, we can use `DataType.External` to get a class type pointer
+In C++ scenarios, we can use `DataType.External` to get a class type pointer.

-In the code below, we use C types to wrap C++ types such as convert `char *` to `std::string` and return class pointer
+In the code below, we use C types to wrap C++ types such as converting `char *` to `std::string` and returning a class pointer:

 ```cpp
 MyClass *createMyClass(std::string name, int age) {